-The total dollar amount for Canada’s top 100 imported consumer products declined by -9.8% from 2019 to 2020, compared to a -10.6% drop for all Canadian imported goods for the year.
+The total dollar amount for Canada’s top 100 imported consumer products rose by 19.6% in 2021 from $196.2 billion one year prior in 2020 to 2021.
+For all Canadian imported goods, spending increased more at 21.1%.

 Changes in Canadian consumer demand for essential imports offer future opportunities for international suppliers who correctly anticipate which upward or downward trends will continue.

 Economics educator BoyceWire defines a consumer product as a final good or end product that a business creates for consumers to buy.
 For example, consumers often purchase refined petroleum oil at the gas station while imported crude oil is an intermediate good subject to further processing before being sold to end users.